 MapProxy is an open source proxy for geospatial data.
 It caches, accelerates and transforms data from existing map services and serves any desktop or web GIS client.

 MapProxy is a tile server (WMS-C, TMS, WMTS, KML SuperOverlays).
 It reads data from:

 MapProxy is also a full compliant WMS server and supports any WMS client (desktop and web).
 It supports WMS responses from cached data:

 It also supports combinations of cached and cascaded layers.

-MapProxy comes with a flexible authorization API that allows you to add fine-grained control over services and layers.
-You can even restict access of single layers to polygon extents:
+MapProxy comes with a flexible security API that allows you to add fine-grained control over services and layers.
+You can even restict access of single layers to polygon extents.

 You can use MapProxy to upgrade your SDI without touching your existing servers:

 Curious?
 With the following four lines you can install MapProxy and all dependencies, create a new configuration and start MapProxy in development mode.